-C3 Legal is a modern insurance law firm with offices in Halifax and Ottawa, representing clients from Newfoundland to British Columbia (except Quebec).
+C3 Legal is a modern insurance law firm, representing clients from Newfoundland to British Columbia (except Quebec).

 A known quantity to clients throughout Canada, C3 Legal is united by a commitment to providing our clients responsive and cost-effective service.

 From Our Blog

 After 36 years in practice at the Nova Scotia Bar our friend and respected colleague, Nancy Murray, has retired.
 Nancy was called to the Bar in 1983.
 She began her career with the local firm Stewart McKelvey where she remained for more than 30 years before joining C3 Legal.
 In 2002, she was appointed Queen’s Counsel.
 Nancy Murray was among the first to support C3 Legal’s innovative new firm model.
 Our firm has benefitted significantly from her legal acumen, practical advice, wisdom, collegial...More